sunomura/commercialization-public/manufacture/iot/build-retail-image.md

     </AdditionalFMs>
     ```

-3. Add the FeatureIDs for the your app package, the  and the OEM\_CustomCmd package.
+3. Add the FeatureIDs for the your app package, and the OEM\_CustomCmd package.

-    ```
+    ``` xml
     <OEM>
        <!-- Include BSP Features -->
        <Feature>RPI2_DRIVERS</Feature>